mahloo/resource-auto-tagger/README.md

-## Companion source code for "Automatically tag new AWS resources based on identity or role" blog post
+## Companion source code for "Create event-driven workflow with AWS Resource Groups lifecycle events" blog post

-Use the Python file & AWS IAM policy files located in the "source" directory as input to build an AWS Lambda function that tags matching AWS resources as they are created.
-The "Automatically tag new AWS resources based on identity or role" blog post explains this resource tagging solution.
+This repository contains the CloudFormation templates, and Python codes related to the tuse cases mentioned in the blog post.
+The "Create event-driven workflow with AWS Resource Groups lifecycle events" blog post explains how to use the templates and codes.

 ## Security